hagoodj/hw-wireframe/README.md

 - Github - hosts repository that can be deployed to GitHub pages

 ## Summary
 This is my completed homework 1 assignment due Thursday 8/22/2019.
-It contains the basic contents of a webpage.
+It contains some of the basic contents of a webpage.

 ## Code Snippet
-### The following code
+The following code contains each element of the webpage:
 ```html
 <body>